Samsung/tizen-docs/docs/application/dotnet/guides/applications/uiapplication/widget-app.md

 ## Widget features

-The main features of widget application include:
+The main features of the widget application includes the following:

 - Creating widget applications

-You can [create a widget application](#create-widget) that usually has single process for maintaining the main loop.
+  You can [create a widget application](#create-widget) that usually has a single process for maintaining the main loop.
 Within the process, the framework can [create multiple widget instances](#widget-instances) that can share the same resources.
 The widget application can also share data with other applications.
 The widget application can also [share data](#share) with other applications.
 Multiple instances of the same widget app could be used to create different UI for different size of the widget instance.

 - Managing multiple widget instances

   Whenever a widget instance is requested, the framework creates one.
 You can manage the widget instances by updating or destroying them, or by retrieving information about them.

-- Managing the life-cycle
+- Managing the life cycle

-  You can manage the [widget instance](#life-cycle) life-cycle through callback methods that are triggered as the instance state changes.
+  You can manage the [widget instance](#life-cycle) life cycle through callback methods that are triggered as the instance state changes.

 - Creating the widget UI

- The widget application can create a user interface that appears on the home screen or other widget viewer application.
+  The widget application can create a user interface that appears on the home screen or other widget viewer applications.
 The UI of the widget application limits scroll actions to provide a better user experience.
-It is recommended that you design UI layout within the given screen size.
+It is recommended that you design the UI layout within the given screen size.

 <div id="NoteSection">
     <div class="sampletab " id="note_tab">